Kerem-Haeger/tetris/README.md

 - When the game ends, players are prompted to enter a name (max 10 characters).
 - Input is handled using `prompt_toolkit` for clean, styled input.
 - Players can skip this step or save their score to a leaderboard.
+- To stay true to the original game, any character is allowed, as long as there are less than 10.

 ![Leaderboard Prompt](documentation/features/enter_name.png)